ropensci/GSODR/paper/paper.md

   * a function to help identify stations within a given radius of a point of interest.

-To help
+A list, which only includes those GSOD stations with valid latitude and longitude values is provided with the package.
+This station data also includes an alternative set of elevation data, which is included included is a set of 200 meter buffered elevation values, derived from the CGIAR-CSI SRTM 90m Database [@Jarvis2008] to help address possible inaccuracies and in many cases, missing values, in the reported station elevations.
+Users have the option of retrieving and using the latest data for stations provided by NOAA.

-facilitate speed and provided extra data, a list which only those GSOD stations with valid latitude and longitude values is provided with the package, with users having the option of retrieving and using the latest information from NOAA if this list is out of date.
-Extra data included is a set of 200 metre buffered elevation values, derived from the CGIAR-CSI SRTM 90m Database [@Jarvis2008] to help address discrepancies in reported elevation for the stations.
+The package makes use of

 Upon download, stations are individually checked for a user-specified number of missing days.
 Stations files with too many missing observations are omitted from the final output to help ensure data quality.
-All units are converted from the United States Customary System (USCS) to the International System of Units (SI), e.g., inches to millimetres and Fahrenheit to Celsius.
-Wind speed is also converted from knots to metres per second.
-Values that are reported include:
+All units are converted from the United States Customary System (USCS) to the International System of Units (SI), e.g., inches to millimeters and Fahrenheit to Celsius.
+Wind speed is also converted from knots to meters per second.
+Additional useful values, actual vapour pressure, saturated water vapour pressure, and relative humidity are calculated and included in the final output.
+Station data are merged with weather data for the final file which include the following fields:

 * **STNID** - Station number (WMO/DATSAV3 number) for the location;